rdugan/iceriver-oc/README.md

 ![Performance Settings](/docs/images/iceriver-oc_settings.png)

-Clock and voltage settings have been added to the 'Mining setting' page.
+Clock and voltage settings have been added to the 'Miner' page.
 Clock can be increased/decreased to any integer value (within hardware limits).
-Changes take effect immediately without restart, but note that clock increases are gradually applied in increments of 25Mhz per 30s (25Mhz per 2m for KS3/M/L and KS0 Pro due to slow feedback from the hardware).
+Changes take effect immediately without restart, but note that clock increases are gradually applied in increments of 25Mhz per 30s.
 As a result, it may take some time to get to full speed, possibly even ~10 minutes, depending on how large of an offset you choose.

-KS3/M/L and KS0 Pro models seem to have their own internal hardware delay, where clock changes do not register for roughly 2 minutes normally, while taking about 5 minutes after a reboot.

-Voltage can be increased/decreased to any integer value (within hardware limits), with changes taking effect immediately.
+Voltage can also be increased/decreased to any integer value (within hardware limits), with changes taking effect immediately.
 Settings will be rounded down to the nearest multiple of 6.25mV internally for everything but KS0 Pro.
 A simple model to keep in mind is that for every 25mv increase, the proper increments are 7mv-6mv-6mv-6mv, or for example, 7, 13, 19, 25 for the first 25mv.

 For KS0 Pro, voltage can be adjusted in 2mV increments.